 Strater, Surfer and Grapher offer two licensing options: single-user licenses and concurrent licenses.

-Didger, MapViewer, and Voxler are currently only offered as single user licenses as described above.
+The Didger, MapViewer, and Voxler products are currently only offered as single user licenses as described above.
 If you would be interested in a network or concurrent use license of one of these products, please let us know.

-Updated March 26, 2018
+Updated November 21, 2018